Jeanouflage/Jeanouflage/README.md

 hello
-my name is Jeanouflage and I code for the funnies. i have many unfinished projects but eh
+my name is Jeanouflage and I have no idea what i'm doing. please teach me how to code

 <!---
 Jeanouflage/Jeanouflage is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.